 Careers Springboard was formed for jobseekers like you.
 The volunteer organisers and the other members have all been involved with job search, through redundancy or career breaks.
 So you will meet people who understand your feelings and needs.

-Our members who are the most successful with their job search are those who make full use of our unique one-to-one services which are free to registered Careers Springboard members and which cover :
+Our members who are the most successful with their job search are those who make full use of our unique one-to-one services which are free to registered Careers Springboard members:

-- You now have time to think laterally about increasing your skills or about alternative careers.
+You now have time to think laterally about increasing your skills or about alternative careers.
 This could be the opportunity to do something different – something that you have always wanted to do.
 Remember, bitterness over past events is counter-productive.
 Always try to be positive.
 Look forward, and be persistent.
 Individual counselling can also be arranged.

 The search for a new career is a full time job and you will have to work hard at it.
 You will need to manage your time with discipline and single mindedness.
 Take regular exercise, maintain a good diet, and do not neglect your personal appearance.

 - Revise your CV with our help to ensure that it is accurate, concise and an effective selling document.

 - Ensure you have a dynamic profile and contact details on LinkedIn.

 - Take full advantage of our programme of meetings on getting interviews, telephone techniques, selling yourself, job search on the internet etc.

 - Start networking through your old business contacts, friends and prospects.

 - Thoroughly prepare before any interview.
 Do your homework on the company and its activities.
 Sell yourself with confidence.